BYLAWS OF THE DEMOCRATIC PARTY OF LEE COUNTY, FLORIDA

 3) Pay all bills approved by the DEC.

-7) The Treasurer shall submit a quarterly financial report to the Supervisor of Elections Lee County and such other reports as required by State law.
+7) The Treasurer shall submit a quarterly financial report to the SOE of Lee County and such other reports as required by State law.

 1) Serve as liaison between the FDP and the DEC.